yzluka/Drown_which-cannot-fly/Readme.txt

                 GT_Img0: the blurred image with all feature that is to be calculated information map
                 n_worker0: # of processor to be used
                 boxSize0: the edge length in pixel for each information region
                 *** Inside this function a formula for calculating information is used.
-But this formula chan be changed.
+But this formula can be changed.

                 For now, it is in line 31 and looks like this: "val = (loc[2] - (float(loc[0]) + loc[1]) / 2) / 255";
                 What it means is:(R-(B+G)/2)/255; More information is available within the file